becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

   to* IPv4 servers.
 This is used for IPv4 traffic to cross an IPv6-only network.

   - CLAT is the client side translator in 464XLAT.
+It implements stateless NAT46 (SIIT) translation.
   - PLAT is the provider side translator in 464XLAT.
+It is nothing else than a stateful NAT64 gateway.
-  - This is the only well-defined model of NAT464.
+  - This is the only well-defined model for NAT464 translation.

 - The final two items have nothing to do with IPv6/IPv4 co-existence but are included here for completeness: